brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 deck: An update from Metabolic Studio featuring Dr. Vandana Shiva, Lauren Bon, Nance Klehm, & Milli Macen-Moore
 summary: Please join us for our fifth installment of Common Ground, where Dr.
-  Vandana Shiva, Lauren Bon, Nance Klehm, and Milli Macen-Moore will share reflections on their relationship to seed
+  Vandana Shiva, Lauren Bon, Nance Klehm, and Milli Macen-Moore will share their reflections on ecological stewardship in the past six months
 people:
   - person: dr-vandana-shiva
     event_bio: Dr. Vandana Shiva is a world-renowned scholar and tireless crusader